ethan-xd/ToolpostGenerator/README.md

 # ToolpostGenerator
-## An open source recreation of the software that powered ToolpostBot.

-This is a rewrite of the software that powered ToolpostBot since February 2018 up until some time in early 2019.
-It used to run off a Batch script.
-I won't put anyone through that, so here's a Node.js rewrite based off the ToolpostBot Discord bot source.
+This is an open source recreation of the software that powered ToolpostBot since February 2018, up until some time in early 2019.
+It used to run off a mess of Batch scripts, PHP, webservers, and Node.js.
+I won't put anyone through that, so here's a completely Node.js rewrite based off the ToolpostBot Discord bot source.

 **Designed for Windows.**